Configure player

 Transcript

-This transcript was generated using Whisper, it has known transcription errors.
-We are working on an improved version.
+This transcript was generated using Whisper, it may have transcription errors.

 So we'd like to get this session started, so I'd like to thank you all for coming.
 It looks like we have a full house, which is great to see.
 This is the second of three sessions on audio focusing specifically on Mac OS X. The first session we did on Wednesday was to do with the new audio unit and music services that are being provided on OS X, as well as the MIDI services.